 There are different sizes and types of restraints for children from newborn size to the child almost large enough for an adult safety belt.
-Always check the child seat Owner's Manual to ensure you have the correct seat for your child.
-Use the restraint that is correct for your child.
+Always check the child seat Owner's Manual to make sure you have the correct seat for your child.